BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 **ARMY SPECIFIC HERO UPGRADE**

-**'Defend the North!'** – It is the hero’s sworn duty to protect the realm of Arnor, no matter the cost.
+**'Defend the North!'** – It is the hero's sworn duty to protect the realm of Arnor, no matter the cost.
 The Hero will automatically pass the first Courage test it must take for their force being Broken.

 ---